THIS COMBINATION TREATMENT was studied in a clinical trial

 • Tumors disappear, or “complete response,” means that all signs of cancer were gone after treatment.
 This doesn’t mean that the cancer was cured

-BRAFTOVI + cetuximab + chemotherapy (mFOLFOX6) will not work for everyone.
+This treatment will not work for everyone.
 Individual results may vary.

 HOW LONG WERE PEOPLE RESPONDING TO TREATMENT?

 Another outcome that was measured in the clinical trial in people who responded to treatment was the duration of response (DOR).
 This is the length of time that tumors continued to respond to treatment.
-The clinical trial also measured the median DOR.
-Median is defined as the middle number in a group of numbers arranged from lowest to highest.

 The median DOR was 13.9 months